-RPSLS has two issues.
-One is the fact that there are two S’s in its acronym (ugh, I hate it).
-But the more important issue is that it’s difficult to recall the correct interactions between mechanics.
+RPSLS has two problems.
+One is the fact that there are two Ss in its acronym, which I hate.
+But the more important issue is that it’s difficult to recall the correct interactions among mechanics.
 Paper disproves Spock?
-What?!?
+What?

-In Game Design there are two categories of systems, Back End and Front End.
-Back End systems are more behind the scenes and generally build the world, these don’t need to be understood by the player.
-An example of this is how the game spawns enemies or creatures in open world games.
+In game design there are two categories of systems, back end and front end.
+Back-end systems are behind the scenes and generally build the world.
+The player doesn't need to understand them.
+An example of back end systems are the means by which an open-world game spawns enemies or creatures.
 Most of the time all the player cares about is that the world is populated, but there are deep systems maintaining when things spawn and why.
-Front End systems, on the other hand, need to be fully understood and utilized by the player.
-RPS is an example of this.
-The player fully needs to comprehend how the system functions in order to play the game.
-They need to be able to maintain a proper Conceptual Model in their mind of that system.
-This is not easily done with RPSLS and yet this is more doable in games like Pokémon (Nintendo, 1996) that have many more options.
-There is one major reason why: Fantasy.
+Front-end systems, on the other hand, need to be fully understood and utilized by the player.
+RPS is an example of a game with front-end systems.
+The player fully needs to comprehend how the system functions in order to play the game, maintaining a proper conceptual model of that system.
+This is more difficult with RPSLS and easier in games like Pokémon (Nintendo, 1996) that have many more options.
+Why would more options be easier to understand?
+There is one major reason why: fantasy.

 Fantasy

-A game’s fantasy is the narrative world/theme that the experience exists in and which all rules, mechanics, and systems contribute to.
-To understand how that is part of Game Design we need to revisit our definition of the word Game:
+A game’s fantasy is the narrative world/theme that the experience exists in and to which all rules, mechanics, and systems contribute.
+To understand how fantasy is part of game design, we need to revisit our definition of the word game:

-Game: A form of play with external forces or setups designed to keep players from achieving their goal that can be overcome through skill or chance.
+Game: A form of play with external forces or setups designed to keep players from achieving their goal, which can only be overcome through skill or chance.

-Fantasy exists in our definition as “form of play”.
-One of the earliest forms of play we learn as children is to pretend you are someone or something else.
-A knight storming a castle, a gunslinger in the old west, a cop chasing down robbers.
-Make-believe is at the core of Play and therefore an extremely important part of Game Design.
-Not only to build an atmosphere that hooks players (although that’s huge too) but also to help sell your systems and interactions.
+Fantasy exists in our definition as “form of play.”
+One of the earliest forms of play we learn as children is to pretend you are someone or something else: A knight storming a castle, a gunslinger in the Old West, a cop chasing down robbers.
+Make-believe is at the core of play and therefore an extremely important part of game design, not only to build an atmosphere that hooks players (although that’s huge too) but also to help sell your systems and interactions.
 For example, there’s a vampire in the next room and on the table you see a shotgun, a shovel, and a wooden stake.
 Which do you take?
 What if it was a zombie?
-A strong fantasy can help to build a solid and memorable Conceptual Model in each player’s mind.
+A strong fantasy can help to build a solid and memorable conceptual model in each player’s mind.

-Let’s turn back to Rock Paper Scissors and its fantasy.
-Of which there are two that I know of:
+Let’s turn back to Rock, Paper, Scissors and its fantasy.
+There are two:

-Rock crushes Scissors, Paper covers Rock, Scissors cuts Paper
+Rock crushes Scissors, Paper covers Rock, Scissors cuts Paper.

-Military destroys Technology, Diplomacy pacifies Military, Technology overcomes Diplomacy
+Military destroys Technology, Diplomacy pacifies Military, Technology overcomes Diplomacy.

-While Option 2 builds a deeper, more meaningful fantasy, Option 1 is much easier to remember since it correlates directly to the hand gestures.
-Thus Option 1 will almost always be the preferred fantasy.
+Although Option 2 builds a deeper, more meaningful fantasy, Option 1 is much easier to remember since it correlates directly to the hand gestures.
+Thus, Option 1 will almost always be the preferred fantasy.
 Now let’s take another look at RPSLS: